Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 ##### Implementation: lock tables
 Lock tables are hash tables that index the lockable items by hashing them.
-every node has a linked list with all the transactions that requested a lock for that resource, the lock mode (shared/exclusive) and the status (granted/pending).
+Every node has a linked list with all the transactions that requested a lock for that resource, the lock mode (shared/exclusive) and the status (granted/pending).
 When a transaction ends it is removed from the list.

 ![lock_table](assets/lock_table.png)

 ##### Locks and serializability
 Is respecting locks enough to guarantee serializability?
 NO, some anomalies may still occur.
-This is caused by the fact that transactions may release locks early and reacquire it later.
+This is caused by the fact that transactions may release a lock early and reacquire it later.

 Example:
 - T1 locks resource `x` with a shared lock to read its value